Hilarious. Interactive. Fun.

 With his microphone and quick wit, Steve's high energy and hilarious 'off the cuff' remarks

-get your fans laughing, pumped and excited for the second half of the game!
+will get your fans laughing, involved and energized for the second half of the game!

 PERFECT FOR: Military Appreciation, Season Ticket Holders, Breast Cancer Survivors, Fan Appreciation and more.
-Plus, nobody does more midweek 'Education Day Matinees' for colleges!
+Plus, nobody does more midweek 'Education Day Matinees' for colleges than Steve Max!

 EXPERIENCE is EVERYTHING!
 Steve has been a must booking for the NBA, NCAA, WNBA and G-League since 2003 and has been booked for the Collegiate ACC, BIG TEN, A-10 and SEC March Conference Tournaments every year since 2008.
 Simon Sez ... give your dedicated fans the BEST halftime show around.
 They deserve it!